Lee Valley is a family-owned business that has been serving users of woodworking and gardening tools since 1978.

 Lee Valley Representative Lecture: St. John Fisher College (135 Basil Hall) - Friday March 02, 2018 @ 07:45 PM

-Lee Valley will have tools for demonstration, and for members to try, available the following day March3, 2018 at CP Rochester, 3399 South Winton Road, Rochester, NY.
-Members will be able to place orders without paying sales tax and free shipping.
+Lee Valley will have tools for demonstration, and for members to try, available the following day March 3, 2018 at CP Rochester, 3399 South Winton Road, Rochester, NY.
+Members will be able to place orders without paying sales tax and with free shipping.

 Take your woodworking to the next level with hand planes.
 This is an abbreviated class from the 4 day extensive classes offered in the past (“Plane Identification and Repair”, “Plane Tune Up”, “Sharpening”, and “Advanced Hand Plane Usage.”
 Session exercises shall include flattening a rough sawn board (in case you don’t have a jointer or a jointer wide enough for your plank) and jointing two edges of table top planks for jointing/finishing.